xiaoran007/GRP-AVM/README.md

 ```

 #### 2. Config working folders
-In versions 4.0 and newer, the working folder will be automatically configured and checked by the program, so you do not need to configure it manually.
+In versions 4.0 and newer, the working folder will be automatically configured and checked by the program, so you **do not need to configure it manually**.

 #### 3. Check Import
 In versions 4.0 and newer, the program will automatically check the import of all dependent packages.
 If there are missing dependencies, an exception prompt will be provided in the terminal, and the program will exit automatically.
 If you encounter such problems, please follow the prompts to check the dependency installation.